spotlightpa/poor-richard/content/news/2025-04-07-SPLPIGEONSHOOT0425.md

 “I would hope,” he said, “that here in the House, we do the right thing and run the bill.”

-<strong>EXCLUSIVE INSIGHTS…</strong> If you liked this reporting from Stephen Caruso, subscribe to <a href="https://www.spotlightpa.org/newsletters/accessharrisburg/">Access Harrisburg</a>, a premium newsletter with his unique insider view on how state government works.
+<em><strong>EXCLUSIVE INSIGHTS…</strong> If you liked this reporting from Stephen Caruso, subscribe to <a href="https://www.spotlightpa.org/newsletters/accessharrisburg/">Access Harrisburg</a>, a premium newsletter with his unique insider view on how state government works.</em>